 Utility services around the Treasure Valley vary from community to community.
 All tenants are required to put gas & electricity in their names and as often as possible water as well, these are services that can be shut off for non-payment with no effect to the owner.
 However sewer and trash cannot be terminated and a lien can be put on the property.
 With most single family homes we have a pass through utility charge that the tenants pay with their rent each month to cover this cost.

-Yes, an owner can do their own maintenance.
-However, no labor cost can be charged for work done on your own property.
-This can make it difficult to provide accurate invoices for tenant cost at move-out and sometimes slow the turn-over process.
+Yes, a qualified owner can be set up as their own vendor for their own property.
+However, the owner will be required to respond to maintenance requests within a specific timeline.
+Non response will require our office to utilize services from our preferred vendor providers.
 And, remember emergencies must be dealt with immediately.
 Realty Management Associates has relationships with quality vendors that produce an exceptional maintenance value; our service includes the supervision of those vendors.

 The tenants have responsibility for some of the maintenance on your property.
-They have to replace burnt out light bulbs, change furnace filters, and change batteries in the smoke detectors.
+They have to replace burnt out light bulbs and change furnace filters.
 Tenants are usually responsible for the lawn care unless they are in a multi-unit property, one that has a homeowners association with that responsibility, or owner provided gardening service.
 When repairs need to be done outside the scope of the tenant’s responsibility, one of our vendors handles the job.
 Anyone doing maintenance on your property is selectively screened and insured for liability and workers compensation to protect you from unnecessary exposure.
 Files are kept in our office on all sub-contractors with copies of liability and workers compensation insurance.
 Our workers are available for your property maintenance needs 24 hours a day and their work is guaranteed.
 Because of the volume of work we do with them, we usually get lower rates than you would get if you called them directly.
-If you have a preference we can use your contractor, however, as protection for you and us, they would need to provide RMA records for liability and workers compensation insurance and tax ID #’s before a check could be issued.
+If you have a service plan or home warranty we can use your contractor, however, as protection for you and us, they would need to provide RMA records for liability and workers compensation insurance and tax ID #’s before a check could be issued.

-The rents are due on the first of the month and are subject to late penalties if not paid by the third.
+The rents are due on the first of the month and are subject to late penalties if not paid by the fifth.
 The rental funds must have cleared their banks before we can disburse funds.
 It is prudent to wait two weeks for such clearance.
-We begin payment of bills on the 20th and the statements to owners along with their checks go out on the 26th of each month.
-The statement will include all activity on the account for that month, through the 25th.
+We begin payment of bills on the 20th.
+Your statement will include all activity on the account for that month, through the 25th.
 Our property management software allows you to manage an Owner Portal that gives you on-line access to Cash Flow Statements, receipts and other information related to the property.
 Funds are delivered to you electronically by direct deposit.
+You should receive funds in your bank account by the 27th, (not accounting for weekends and Federal holidays).
 We are happy to mail a check if that is more convenient.
-The statement you receive at the end of December is your year-end statement; this has all the year to date information you need for taxes.
+You will receive a profit and loss statement for the prior year at the end of January; this has all the year to date information you need for taxes.
 We do send a 1099 by January 31st as well.